iavofficial/audi_poc/task 1/README.md

 - Create and manage Kafka Topics and ACLs declaratively.
 - Verify the secure communication between the operator and AWS MSK.

-With this, the task requirements have been fulfilled end-to-end.

 ---